iamBijoyKar/emojis-pixel-art/CONTRIBUTING.md

 ## Naming Pixel Emoji files and folders  📁
 ***Make sure to name the files using `-`, do not use spaces or underscores `_`.***

-## In Brief : Pixel Images Director
+## In Brief : Pixel Images Directory
 - If you are contributing using Pixilart then paste the image in `./pixilart/emojis` only and the `.pixil` file in `./pixilart/pixil-files`.
 - If you are contributing without using Pixilart (any other software) then paste the image in the `./emojis` only.